lash2x/MILLIES_MEME-TOKEN/audit.md

 - Event Log Spam: The one non-view function could be abused

 Mitigating Factors:
-- Standard Practice: Most DeFi projects have similar transparency
-- On-Chain Anyway: Most data is readable from blockchain directly
+- Transparency is Standard Practice: Most DeFi projects have similar transparency and most data is readable from the blockchain directly Anyways
 - No State Changes: Lens can't modify your token's behavior
 - Community Benefit: Transparency builds trust